Get Rid of Bed Bugs

-While there are some tricks you can use to try to eliminate bed bugs on your own, seeking out professional help is the only way to be certain that you’ve rid your home of them once and for all.
-That’s because getting rid of bed bugs isn’t easy: you might think that you’ve successfully treated your home, only to experience another infestation down the road.
+While there are some tricks you can use to try to eliminate bed bugs on your own, seeking out a bed bug treatment professional is the only way to be certain that you’ve rid your home of them once and for all.
+That’s because bed bug treatment isn’t easy: you might think that you’ve successfully treated your home, only to experience another infestation down the road.

-Once you’ve scheduled an appointment to have your home treated for bed bugs, there are a few things you’ll want to do beforehand.
+Once you’ve scheduled an appointment for bed bug treatment, there are a few things you’ll want to do beforehand.
 Taking these steps is an important part of ensuring that bed bugs are eliminated once and for all.
 Here’s what you’ll need to do:

 - Remove all linens, mattress covers, and pillows from your home.
 Take these outside (along with your mattresses) and expose them to direct sunlight for several hours.

 - Wash all contaminated fabrics, including linens, sheets, pillowcases, and duvet covers.